When Ronald Reagan and Gerald Ford Considered a Co-Presidency in 1980

 On the Wednesday afternoon of the convention, Ford sat down for an interview with Walter Cronkite, and by the end of the recording, the whole nation had received signs that the "dream ticket" might be coming together.
 Excitement built throughout the convention's halls, and the deal seemed imminent.

-According to both Reagan and Ford's camps, though, by the time the country got the news, the idea was already all but dead.
+Behind the scenes, however—according to both Reagan and Ford's camps—by the time the country got the news, the idea of a co-presidency was already all but dead.
 Reagan had realized that getting Ford on the ticket probably wasn't worth giving up so much autonomy, and Ford had concluded that such an arrangement probably wouldn't work anyway.
+In fact, Ford was surprised when Cronkite brought the rumors up during their interview.
+"I was quite shocked, and so on the show with Walter I tried to balance it out so that there wouldn’t be any misunderstanding," Ford later said.

 In the end, of course, the Reagan camp chose George H.W.
 Bush to fill out the ticket.
 The choice was a sensible one, particularly since Bush had run a (distant) second to Reagan in the primaries.
 Like Ford, Bush would help give the ticket geographic balance and provide valuable experience in the federal government.
 Unlike Ford, he wouldn't want to become a co-president.
 Still, for a few hours in 1980, it looked like we might have ended up with a team of presidents, which has to be one of the most fascinating "What if?" scenarios in American political history.